jgabalos/jojoabalos.me/content/authors/admin/_index.md

 - Visitors
 ---

 Jonathan G. Abalos is a part-time faculty of University of Asia and the Pacific.
-Jojo introduced R to enhance course content and delivery of Business Economics Statistical Techniques and Applied Econometrics under the Master in Applied Business Economics Program under the School of Economics.
+He introduced R to enhance course content and delivery of Business Economics Statistical Techniques and Applied Econometrics under the Master in Applied Business Economics Program under the School of Economics.